 The Holiday Light Controller is a fun project that lets you provide public access to your outdoor lights during the holiday season.
-Perfect for homeowners, parties, café, restaurants, and church displays to allow admiring visitors a selection of lighting transitions such as Wave, Psychedelic, Sequence On/Off, and Overlapping commands via a mobile phone.
+Perfect for homeowners, parties, café, restaurants, and church displays to let admiring visitors select a number of lighting transitions such as Wave, Psychedelic, Sequence On/Off, and Overlapping commands via a mobile phone.

 This DIY tutorial shows how to connect one or several relay/triack WiFi modules to an online server and how to enable visitors to control the relay/triack WiFi modules via a web interface provided by the online server.

-The device firmware is designed for ESP8266, and in particular for the ESP8266 WiFi Four Relay board.
+The device firmware is designed for the ESP8266 and the ESP8285 Wi-Fi chips and, in particular, for ready to use ESP8266/ESP8285 relay boards.
 You can use any Arduino ESP8266 board, but that will require modifications for the GPIO settings in the firmware source code.
-The benefit in using the ESP8266 WiFi Four Relay board is that it comes ready to use with four relays and a power supply.
+The benefit in using a relay board is that it comes ready to use with relays and a power supply.
 Other ESP8266 boards may require that you also assemble your own I/O hardware and relay banks.

-Download the Light Controller Device Software, unpack the ZIP file and open the Sketch in the Arduino IDE.
-Compile the code and upload the code to the ESP8266 board.
+Download the Light Controller Device Software, unpack the ZIP file, read the README file, and open the Sketch in the Arduino IDE.
+Compile the code as instructed by the README file and upload the code to the ESP8266 board.